functionland/docs/docs/getting-started/using-samples.md

    *  learned how to update one of the samples so that you can use it as a starting point for your own DApp

-Now that you are up and running, head on over to the [FULA Reference API](/reference-api) to see everything you can do with Box.
+Now that you are up and running, head on over to the [Fula Reference API](/reference-api) to see everything you can do with Box.